dtx12/AndroidAnimationsActions/README.md

 `play` - plays specified action on specified view<br/>

 ##Interpolations
-Library contains class `Interpolations` with a different predefined interpolations which may be useful for animations.
+Library contains class `Interpolations` with different predefined interpolations which may be useful for animations.

 ## Demo
 For better quality please check package demo in project.